Nights of wonder: street arts, contemporary circus, and music in the Valdaso village

-There is a moment, at dusk, when the narrow streets and small squares of Monte Vidon Combatte cease to be simple glimpses of a village in Valdaso and become a stage.
-This is what happens during the Borghi Maestri Festival, the street arts review that for two evenings fills the historic center of this Municipality in the province of Fermo, in the Marche region, with acrobats, jugglers, street actors, musicians, and fire artists.
+There is a moment, at dusk, when the narrow streets and small squares of Monte Vidon Combatte cease to be simple glimpses of a village in the Valdaso and become a stage.
+This is what happens during the Borghi Maestri Festival, the street arts event that for two evenings fills the historic center of this Municipality in the province of Fermo, in the Marche region, with acrobats, jugglers, street actors, musicians, and fire artists.

 Alongside the performances, live music accompanies the evenings with pop, rock, and swing sounds, while food trucks, food stalls, and local specialties transform the village into a true festival village.
 Admission is free to all events, in line with the popular and accessible spirit of the project.

 Monte Vidon Combatte is one of those tiny villages you discover almost by chance, nestled in the hills sloping down towards the Aso Valley.
-Experiencing the Borghi Maestri Festival means seeing one of these places come alive: street artists use staircases, arches, and panoramic viewpoints as natural backdrops, and the wonder of the spectators—children and adults alike—becomes part of the show.
+Experiencing the Borghi Maestri Festival means seeing one of these places come alive: street artists use staircases, arches, and panoramic viewpoints as natural backdrops, and the wonder of the spectatorsโchildren and adults alikeโbecomes part of the show.
 It's an opportunity to discover the discreet charm of the inland Marche region, far from the beaten paths.

 By car: from the SS16 Adriatica, head inland up the Aso Valley; the village is located in the hills of the province of Fermo.
 The nearest train station is Pedaso, on the Adriatic line, from which you can continue by car towards the hinterland.